Market & comparison education

 What to do next

-For "Why routine libraries should be judged with fair criteria", choose one low-pressure action: notice context such as sleep, hydration, and timing.
-Use the related Orena guide for "Why routine libraries should be judged with fair criteria" when you want app support for that action.
-The useful signal for "Why routine libraries should be judged with fair criteria" is whether the reader can keep the habit small enough to repeat tomorrow with less uncertainty.
+For "Fair criteria: routine libraries", choose one low-pressure action: notice context such as sleep, hydration, and timing.
+Use the related Orena guide for "Fair criteria: routine libraries" when you want app support for that action.
+The useful signal for "Fair criteria: routine libraries" is whether the reader can keep the habit small enough to repeat tomorrow with less uncertainty.

 Evidence boundary